 Oregon State Legislature, Senate Interim Committee on Education.
 Expert Perspectives on Community College to University Transfer Systems.
 September 16, 2019 (Oregon Transfer Project at minute 20:16)

 Documenting the Racial Transfer Gap – This research used a nationally representative sample of students drawn from the Beginning Post-secondary Students Longitudinal Study (BPS:12/14) to quantitatively document transfer gaps.
 The study examined inequities in early transfer among racial/ethnic groups and explored implications for transfer partnerships.
-Results are published in the late 2020 issue of New Directions for Community Colleges (NDCC): Transfer Partnerships for More Equitable Outcomes.
+Results are published in Empirical and Practical Implications for Documenting Early Racial Transfer Gaps (New Directions for Community Colleges (NDCC): Transfer Partnerships for More Equitable Outcomes).

 Questioning Assumptions about Accessible Bachelor’s Granting Institutions – This project identifies and problematizes assumptions about bachelor’s granting accessible institutions (BAIs) including: (a) enough is known about BAIs, (b) elite universities provide a higher quality educational experience when compared to BAIs, and (c) accessible institutions are a monolithic group.
 In doing so, we draw from the Integrated Postsecondary Education Data System (IPEDS) to provide a summary of relevant empirical findings and data specific to bachelor’s granting BAIs.
 We conclude with implications for institutional leaders and policy makers and call for additional equity-centered research and policy work on BAIs.
 To be published in the forthcoming edited volume, Unlocking Opportunity through Broadly Accessible Institutions (Routledge Press, 2021).